Scaling laws in the stellar mass distribution and the transition to homogeneity: Angular analysis of the stellar mass distribution

-If we start with a cell size such that no cell contains more than one particle and let the cell size grow, then, at some point, some cells contain more than one particle and the sum over those cells in Eq.~(\ref{Mq}) is larger than the sum over the particles in the cells.
-Therefore, the term (\ref{C0}) is the minimum value of $\M_2$, and while $\M_2$ stays constant, $D_2=0$, according to Eqs.~(\ref{tauq}) and (\ref{dq}).
-At some scale, $\M_2$ starts growing and the correlation terms, coming from cells with several particles, become larger than the shot noise term, so there is a crossover to the scaling with the corresponding dimension $D_2 > 0$.
+where the index $i$ of the sums runs over the set of particles.
+If we start with a cell size such that no cell contains more than one particle and let the size grow, then, at some point, some cells contain more than one particle and $\M_2$ grows, because the restricted sum over these cells is larger than the sum over the particles in the cells [for a cell with two particles, $(m_1 + m_2)^2 > m_1^2 + m_2^2$].
+Therefore, the term (\ref{C0}) is the minimum value of $\M_2$, and while $\M_2$ stays constant, $D_2=0$, according to Eqs.~(\ref{tau_q}) and (\ref{D_q}).
+At some larger scale, $\M_2$ is definitely growing and there is a crossover to a scaling with $D_2 > 0$.

-For a given set of particles, the factor $\langle m^2 \rangle/\langle m \rangle^2$ in Eq.~(\ref{C0}) is their normalized mass variance plus one and its magnitude is independent of the correlations between the particle positions.
-T he factor takes its minimal value, equal to one, for equal masses, and it is close to one for a Gaussian distribution of masses, with a small variance.